Where To Stay in Ubud: 5 Best Areas, Hotels & Guest Houses

 To me, Penestanan is the most magical area of Ubud.
 It’s the kind of place where you forget Ubud is a busy tourist town and instead feel a village-like, almost spiritual atmosphere.

 Located just north of central Ubud, you reach Penestanan by walking down the tree-lined road past Pura Gunung Lebah, crossing the little Penestanan Bridge, and passing Zest.
-As you head uphill, you’ll notice the energy shifts—things get quieter, softer.
+As you head uphill, you’ll notice the energy shifts.
 This is where many expats and long-term travelers choose to live.

 You’ll find plenty of guesthouses and pondok-style stays with jungle views, cute cafés to work from, peaceful rice fields, and some of the best yoga studios in town.
 Even if you’re staying in Ubud just for a few days, Penestanan is a beautiful option if you want something peaceful, local, and still not too far from the center.

-Mid-budget Option: Cahyatika Bed & Breakfast is a little gem in Penestanan, close to a small temple area.
-The rooms are very spacious with balcony and clean and the pool area is so lovely.
+- Mid-budget Option: Cahyatika Bed & Breakfast is a little gem in Penestanan, close to a small temple area.
+The rooms are very spacious with a balcony, and the pool area is so lovely.

 Here are a couple of activities you can plan if you’re staying in the Penestanan area.